 You also get to ride in an air-conditioned gondola -- which is pretty cool.
 The wheel is open daily year-round and consists of 42 gondolas that seat up to eight people.

 A ride in the Capital Wheel costs $15 for adults and $11.25 for kids ages 3-11.
 If you want a trip in the VIP gondola (extra bucket list points), which features leather seats, a glass floor and a DVD player, seats are $50 per person.

 You really can't let summer fade without getting your fix of fried dough, face paint and carousel rides.
-County fair season is coming up soon, so be on the lookout for one near you.
-From Arlington (Aug.
-6-10) to Prince George's County (Sept.
-4-7), and monster truck shows to pony rides, there's a whole lot of summer fun to look forward to.
+We're smack in the middle of county fair season, with the Montgomery County Agricultural Fair beginning Friday and running through Aug.
+16. Other upcoming fairs: Prince William Fair (Aug.
+8-16), Prince George's (Sept.
+4-7), and more.
 See our list to find a county fair near you.

 Mmm, a day at the ballpark.
 With hot dogs, nachos, beer -- and even some baseball -- catching a Nationals game is an ideal way to spend a sunny afternoon.
 Grab your ball cap, check the summer schedule and cheer on the D.C. home team.